All

 1. Preliminary Application Submission

-Applicants are required to submit the Preliminary Application along with the eligibility self-declaration form.
+Applicants are required to submit their Preliminary Application in the SEA DREAM Application Portal.

 2. Full Application Submission